 |

-In case of imported technoiogy (imported during the iast three years reckoned from the beginning of the Financiai Year):
+In case of imported technology (imported during the last three years reckoned from the beginning of the financial year):

-c. whether the technoiogy has been fuiiy absorbed;
+c. whether the technology has been fully absorbed;

-d. if not fuiiy absorbed, areas where absorption has not taken piace, and the reason thereof.
+d. if not fully absorbed, areas where absorption has not taken place, and the reason thereof.

 |